-Administrative work is a broad category.
+Administrative jobs can encompass a wide variety of duties.
 Administrative workers are those who provide support to a company.
 This support might include general office management, answering phones, speaking with clients, assisting an employer, clerical work (including maintaining records and entering data), or a variety of other tasks.

-Read below for an extensive list of administrative job titles, and what each title means.
-Use this list when searching for a job in administrative work.
-You might also use this list to encourage your employer to change the title of your position to fit your responsibilities.
+You might also use this list to encourage your employer to change the title of your position to better fit your responsibilities.

 Common Administrative Job Titles